Skip to main content

 3. Manage billing entities

-To review a billing entity’s current configuration and available management options, call the Get billing entity details endpoint and review the billing entity properties.
+To review a billing entity’s current configuration and available management options, make a GET call to the /v1/commerce/billing/billing-entities/ endpoint and review the billing entity properties.

 Billing entity componentUpdatablePossible management optionsImpact on existing customers